 What is redundancy?

-Redundancies have been in the headlines this year with staff at top names such as House of Fraser, BT and Marks & Spencer being told they may lose their jobs.
+Redundancies have been in the headlines over the last year with staff at top names such as Asda, Debenhams and HMV being told they may lose their jobs.

-In fact, nearly a fifth of shops are planning to cut the number of employees over the coming months, according to a recent study by the British Retail Consortium.
+In fact, nearly two fifths of retailers are planning to hire fewer employees over the next few months, according to the British Retail Consortium.

 Unfortunately, redundancies are nothing new.